MariosKokmo/RL-in-toy-environments/README.md

 3) The experiment run just consists of two loops.
 One loop for the number of episodes and an inner loop that keeps on running until we reach a terminal state or the maximum number of steps for the episode (hyperparameter)

+# Q-Learning
+With a slight modification to the way the actions are chosen in the SARSA algorithm, we implement what is known as Q-learning (aka SARSA-max).
+The idea is that instead of using an epsilon greedy policy for the action selction, we always select the one that maximizes the Q value for a given state (that is we are completely greedy).
+For the specific problem as we can see below, we achieve a solution a lot faster.

 # Monte Carlo

 The Monte Carlo method is a method that needs no prior knowledge of the environment.